RoboMico/blogsite/_posts/2024-02-08-new-domain-en.md

 So I just spent 35RMB (~5$) to buy a domain for myself: `robomico.cn`.
 This blog site is now accessible via the subdomain [blog.robomico.cn](https://blog.robomico.cn)!

-Content of the blog is still hosted on GitHub Pages and the original domain [robomico.github.io](https://robomico.github.io) is still available.
+Content of the blog is still hosted on GitHub Pages ~~and the original domain [robomico.github.io](https://robomico.github.io) is still available.~~ (UPD: I was wrong.
+The content on the original url won't update anymore.)

 If I decide to tinker any random things in the future, I would also attach them to my new domain.